Expert care tailored specifically for those with memory impairments, treating both body and soul, bringing peace of mind to families.

 Engagement and the importance of guided activities increase as dementia progresses as well, because patients may lose the drive to seek out social activity.
 They may also simply forget the things they like doing, but in many cases, being reminded of them will bring them back to enjoyment and engagement.

 As people with progressive memory loss advance in their condition, they will require more care.
 Though many will be able to take care of themselves at first, it will become increasingly difficult to do so.
-Memory care offers both a therapeutic and residential program that protects, nurtures, and assists them.
+Memory and dementia care offers both a therapeutic and residential program that protects, nurtures, and assists them.

-Employees in memory care facilities are trained on the specific issues that might arise with memory-impaired residents.
+Employees in memory and dementia care facilities are trained on the specific issues that might arise with memory-impaired residents.
 For instance, many people with Alzheimer's tend to wander, and this can be traumatic and dangerous for them.
 A memory care facility will have methods to ensure residents can't wander away, including:

-In addition to dementia-specific training and facilities, a memory care community employs strategies, therapies, and activities that strengthen resident mental faculties.
+In addition to dementia-specific training and facilities, a memory or Alzhimer's care community employs strategies, therapies, and activities that strengthen resident mental faculties.
 These activities help improve memory, concentration, and retention of new faces, names, and other facts.

 Memory care facilities also focus on the specific situations that arise in memory-loss patients.
 This includes checking on them more often, ensuring they're regularly coming to meals, getting exercise, and engaging in activities to sharpen their minds and social skills.